reservoirinvest/options/README.md

 - [x] Keep PUTS ONLY for SNP nakeds
-- [ ] Every sowed option should have a closing order that reaps
+- [ ] Every sowed option should have a closing order that reaps ... closing order could be based on 2 x of the expROM by dte.
 - [ ] Every long stock should have a covered call in next week's expiry and protective put in 3 months
 - [ ] Every short stock should have a covered put in next week's expiry and protective call in 3 months
 - [ ] Every symbol should have its own standard deviations for naked sows, covers and protections